-Tahmoor Coal has commenced consultation with Wollondilly Anglican School and has engaged an experienced structural engineer to conduct a pre-mining hazard identification inspection to assess the potential for impacts on school infrastructure, taking into account the predicted subsidence movements.
+Tahmoor Coal has developed a Subsidence Management Plan in consultation with Wollondilly Anglican School and has engaged an experienced structural engineer to conduct a pre-mining hazard identification inspection to assess the potential for impacts on school infrastructure, taking into account the predicted subsidence movements.
 The inspection has been completed and the findings from the structural assessments will inform a risk assessment.